 Lunch: Box lunch picnic on the shore of the Salton Sea at Salton Sea State Park.
 A selection of sandwiches, chips, fruit and cookie will be offered.
 Colds drinks will be provided.

-Afternoon: Continue travel to Miracle Springs Resort and Spa in Desert Hot Springs California.
-Before arriving in the Palm Springs/Desert Hot Springs area, we will travel through the Coachella Valley, the “Date Palm Capital” of the world.
+Afternoon: Continue travel to Palm Desert, California.
+Before arriving in the Palm Springs area, we will travel through the Coachella Valley, the “Date Palm Capital” of the world.
 We will stop at the Oasis Date Garden to sample some of the many variety of dates.
 If you are adventurous you can treat yourself to a date milk shake!

-Dinner: Dinner at the Miracle Springs Resort.
+Dinner: Dinner in hotel meeting room.
 A rotating nightly buffet dinner with salad, entree, sides and dessert will be offered.
 Ice tea, lemonade, hot tea and coffee are included.
 Alcoholic beverages available for purchase from the resort lounge.

 Activity note: An optional one mile loop hike in Hidden Valley (Joshua Tree) will be offered.
 The trail is made up of gravel and some exposed rock surfaces.
 The trail is generally on gently rolling terrain but there are a couple areas that have a series of stone steps (newly reworked by the Park Service trail crew) that must be negotiated with extra care.
 The overall ascend up and down is about 20 - 30 feet at each location.
 Drive time to Joshua Tree is 1 hour (50 miles).